 I was so proud of Noah that day.
 He told us he was afraid, but he took my hand and kept going.
 He experienced what Cohen calls “the face-and-feel-zone”—both being soothed and gently pushed out of avoidance.
 Cohen says, “To overcome fear, we need to spend time at the edge.
 The edge is the place where we face our fears, where we feel afraid but do it anyway—or at least take a small step closer.”

-Other things that you can say when children are afraid are:
+Things that you can say when children are afraid are:

-Stay close to your frightened child.
+So stay close to your frightened child.
 Make eye contact and hold your arms out for her, letting her know that you are there and that she is safe now.